 4. Ask About Reserve Funds

-Leasehold tenants may be asked to pay additional money into a reserve or sinking fund which is there to cover any large repairs to the building or cover catastrophes which might occur.
+Leaseholders may be asked to pay additional money into a reserve or sinking fund which is there to cover any large repairs to the building or cover catastrophes which might occur in future.

 5. Understand the Ground Rent Clauses

 Many leasehold tenants also have to pay an annual ground rent, as technically they are just renting the ground where their house or flat is built.
 Ground rent is normally a small sum, but if your lease states you have to pay it, you legally have to do so.
 It’s also very important to look at what your lease states in terms of increasing the ground rent.
 Provision for regular increases is normal, but some leases allow for the amount of ground rent to be increased substantially after a given period.